flxbl-io/docs-sfp/running-sfp-as-a-server/sfp-pro-server-architecture-overview.md

 #### Instance Isolation Model

-SFP Pro Server provides two deployment models: FLXBL-managed and self-managed instances.
+sfp pro server provides two deployment models: FLXBL-managed and self-managed instances.
 In both cases, each organization receives a dedicated compute instance (AWS EC2, Azure VM, or Hetzner Server) with a minimum of 8GB RAM, running a complete Docker Compose-based deployment of the platform.

 The system deploys as a collection of Docker containers that implement the complete API surface and processing capabilities: